FiloSottile/age/README.md

 # age

-age is a simple, modern and secure file encryption tool.
+age (pronounced ah-geh, IPA [age] - the e is not silent) is a simple, modern and secure file encryption tool.

 It features small explicit keys, no config options, and UNIX-style composability.